 What Can I Do to Protect My Social Security Number?

 There are a few things you can do to keep your personal information and identity safe.
 Keep all important documents, whether physical copies or digital, private and protected.
 Any record of your social security number online should be password protected.
 Take cyber safety steps such as having a good antivirus and malware software installed on your computer to ensure you do not fall victim to hackers.
+Advanced technology has been consistently abused and that’s why you must protect your identity as much as you can.

 If you notice suspicious activity, report it immediately to the relevant government agencies.
 The Social Security Administration and Federal Trade Commission are good places to start.
 You should also file a police report.
 Another thing you can do is freeze your credit with major credit bureaus.
 This stops your credit cards from being accessible to lenders and prevents new accounts from being opened in your name.

 If you suspect your social security number has been leaked or compromised, contact the fraud department of the company involved with the breach.
+You can protect yourself from these attacks with identity theft protection programs like Identity Guard and LifeLock and weight the pros and cons so you can decide which one to get.